vimlet/eon/eon-docs/md/tutorial/[1]Tutorial/[3]To-Do Tutorial.md

 ## Setting up our custom component

 To create the To-Do List we will create a custom component named `todo-list`, this will encapsulate our functionality to deal with it as a single item separated from the rest of the application functionality block.
-Our component depends on another 4 basic Eon components: `eon-text`, `eon-button`, `eon-checkbox` and `eon-scroll`.
+Our component depends on another 4 basic Eon components: `eon-text`, `eon-button`, `eon-check` and `eon-scroll`.

 ```[html]
 <script>